Koed00/django-q/docs/schedules.rst

     Number of times to repeat the schedule. -1=Always, 0=Never, n =n.
     When set to -1, this will keep counting down.

+    .. py:attribute:: cluster

+    Task will be executed only on a cluster with a matching :ref:`name`.

     .. py:attribute:: next_run